ipbrennan90/PiMotions/docs/part2.md

 ```python
 pixels_changed, motion_detected = self.check_for_motion(image_one, image_two)
 ```
-The objective for `check_for_motion` will be to have it compare the two images, and then return two values for the number of pixels changed, and whether or not motion was detected.
+The objective for `check_for_motion` will be to have it compare the two images, and then return two values for the number of pixels changed and whether or not motion was detected.

 To wire things up, let's again use some fake data.